-Aethelred led an army of Mercians, West Saxons and Welshmen to victory in this battle against the Vikings led by Hasteinn.
+Aethelred led an army of Mercians, West Saxons and Welshmen to victory in this battle against the Vikings led by Haesten.

-King Alfred entered into negotiations with Hasteinn, leader of the Viking force at Milton.
-A settlement was reached whereby Alfred gave Hasteinn money and treasures while Hastein gave Alfred hostages and swore an oath of peace.
+King Alfred entered into negotiations with Haesten, leader of the Viking force at Milton.
+A settlement was reached whereby Alfred gave Haesten money and treasures while Haesten gave Alfred hostages and swore an oath of peace.

-Soon after swearing a peace oath Hasteinn took his army and laid waste to Benfleet in Essex.
+Soon after swearing a peace oath Haesten took his army and laid waste to Benfleet in Essex.

 Battle of Farnham